Menu

 Pricing

 The best laptops with a “budget” price point cost between $250 and $600.
 On the low end of the range, you will find smaller machines with modest specs that are good for working in a browser or streaming video.
-Better netbooks often fall into this range.
+Chromebooks often fall into this range.

-On the high end of the $250 to $600 range are models that run faster, have more built-in memory and storage, and in some cases, have improved screen resolutions.
+On the high end of the $250 to $700 range are models that run faster, have more built-in memory and storage and, in some cases, have improved screen resolutions.

 If you find a laptop at an unbelievably low price, it may be underpowered and worth avoiding.
-If you are open to spending more than $600, take a look at the most modern laptops or MacBooks.
+If you're open to spending more than $600, consider the most modern laptops or MacBooks.

 Expert Tip